MUSEC Briefings5 Replies

-The Macquarie University Special Education Centre produces a series of one-page briefings on a range of special education topics, as part of the University's community outreach program.
+The Macquarie University Special Education Centre produced a series of one-page briefings on a range of special education topics, as part of the University’s community outreach program.

 The desperate parents of struggling readers can sometimes be encouraged to spend loads of money on things that are marketed as miracle cures but in fact don’t have much or any evidence base.

 These Briefings can thus provide a handy reality check on a range of topics, for parents as well as professionals.

 The current MUSEC briefings that are most relevant to reading and spelling are:

 - Learning Styles

 - Choosing Effective Programs for Low Progress Readers

 - Explicit Instruction for Students With Special Learning Needs